‘State-sponsored terrorism’ as Russia attacks Ukraine energy targets on Christmas Day

 The massive attack came as Ukraine officially celebrated Christmas on 25 December for only the second time, in a move to reduce the influence of the Russian Orthodox Church, which celebrates on 7 January.

+It provoked outrage from outgoing US President Joe Biden who vowed to deliver more weapons to Ukraine after sending hundreds of air defence missiles in recent months.
+“The Ukrainian people deserve to live in peace and safety,” he said.

-The Ukrainian president said more than 70 missiles, including ballistic missiles, and over 100 attack drones were used to strike Ukraine’s power sources.
-Nearly 60 missiles and 54 drones were shot down, according to Kyiv’s air force.
+Mr Zelensky said more than 70 missiles, including ballistic missiles, and over 100 attack drones were used to strike Ukraine’s power sources.
+Nearly 60 missiles and 54 drones were shot down, according to Ukraine’s air force.

 Follow our blog for the latest updates